bitcoin-sv/bsv-components-library/store/doc/README.md

 Iterable<Sha256Hash> getBlockTxs(Sha256Hash blockHash);
 ```

-An example of looping over the results of the prvious method:
+An example of looping over the results of the previous method:

 ```